MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 ## Field of view
 The size of the HoloLens display where holograms show up.
 It’s important to keep the field of view in mind when placing holograms in a real-world environment.

-## Fit box setting
+## Fit Box setting
 A setting that ensures the HoloLens device fits properly.
 A proper fit is very important for alignment purposes.

 ## Gaze
-The act of looking at a target with the HoloLens.
-After targeting an object with gaze, you typically act on it with a gesture.
+The act of looking at a user interface element with the HoloLens.
+In some cases, you can select an item just by gazing at it.
+In other cases, you use gaze to target an object and then act on that target with a gesture.

 ## Gesture
 Hand gestures enable operators to do actions in mixed reality.
 For more information, see [Gestures to know](authoring-gestures.md).